michelefenu/nur/README.md

 3. Type `Preferences: Color Theme` and select `Nur Theme`

 ## Palette and inspirations

-Rooted in ancient echoes of vibrant terracotta sunsets, ancient stones, crystalline shores, and the millennia-old heritage of the island of Sardinia, the theme brings a warm, relaxing, and accessible experience to your entire development environment.
+Inspired by the vibrant terracotta sunsets, ancient stones, crystal-clear shores, and the rich heritage of the island of Sardinia, this theme offers a warm, relaxing, and accessible visual experience.

 ### Nur Light